Bhargavakkeni/OMSUsingReact/README.md

 <ul>
 <li> Go to oms-react-app
-        Run this command in terminal
+        Run this command in terminal from the root directory.

         ```
         cd oms-react-app
         ```
-        from the root directory.

 </li>

 <li> Start the React server.
-        Run this command
+        Run this command to start the server.

         ```
         npm start
         ```
-        to start the server.

 </li>
-<li> go to <b><i>Backend</i></b> directory.
+<li> Go to <b><i>Backend</i></b> directory.
-        Run this command from the backend directory
+        Run this command from the backend directory to start django server.

         ```python
         python manage.py runserver
         ```
-        to start django server.
 </li>
 <li>
- Open <a>localhost:3000</a> to view the page.
+ To view result in browser enter this url:

+        <a>localhost:3000</a>
  </li>
 </ul>